Gdoc/Admin

 In addition to the technological changes from which women benefitted, women's rights activists successfully fought for the possibility for women to work in professions from which women were previously banned without good reasons.
 Once women were allowed to become teachers, doctors, and part of many other professions, opportunities in the labor market rose even more.

-We review the reasons for the increasing labor force participation of women in a related article:
+We review the reasons for the increasing labor force participation of women in our related topic page:

 Empirical findings